 The pattern could best described as clustering, since it grows a trunk-like center crest, and then sends up additional stems that will grow around each other, thus forming a cluster.
-It makes an interesting addition to any garden space as quite attractive curiosity.
+It makes an interesting addition to any garden space as quite an attractive curiosity.

 At Sunnylands, it elicits questions from visitors, including “What’s wrong with that cactus?”
 For those used to more recognizable patterns of barrel, columnar, and pad producing cactus, this one is a surprise.